 Teaching and supervision

-As a specialised technical member of staff much of my role involves the teaching of process through practical workshops and demonstrations.
+As a specialised technical member of staff, much of my role involves the teaching of processes through practical workshops and demonstrations.
 I am also on hand to provide support and guidance to students and staff with taught class time, sharing my skills and expertise as much as possible.